 Original description

-Unpublished sound recordings of Pham Duy on the sung theater of the province of Bình Định in Viet Nam during a field in 1960
+en Sound recordings on the traditional sung theater of the province of Bình Định in Viet Nam collected by Phạm Duy in 1960.

 Recording date of the original material